THookz/Immutable/CONTRIBUTING.md

 🚀 You are invited to share them with us for preservation!
 Immutable ensures decentralized, censorship-resistant storage, guaranteeing that history cannot be erased.

-📜 Please [see the](README.md) for an overview of the project and key historical references.
+📜 Please see the [README](README.md) for an overview of the project and key historical references.

 📖 How to Contribute